On this page

 After importing the Okta SCIM test suite into Runscope, you need to configure the test settings for your SCIM integration:

-You should see a test named Okta SCIM X.X Spec Test (where X.X corresponds to the SCIM version of the JSON file you uploaded).
+Look at the API Tests window in Runscope (click the Tests tab at the top of the Runscope user interface).
+A test named Okta SCIM X.X Spec Test appears (where X.X corresponds to the SCIM version of the JSON file you uploaded).

 Click Edit on the test panel.

 The Okta SCIM X.X SPEC Test window appears.
-Under the Environment section of your test, there is a collapsed section labelled Test Settings.
+Under the Environment section of your test, there's a collapsed section labeled Test Settings.
 Click the small arrow to expand this section.

 Select the Initial Variables tab.